Smeltie/Hyperion/README.md

 ## Versions

 There are a lot of different .STL files included in this project, as the Hyperion supports multiple Battery sizes and separate AUX/extension versions of each case and lid.
 The names of the files indicate what the parts are for and which features they incorporate.
-To clarify some of the terminology, the file name may have reference to the following:
+To clarify some of the terminology, the file name may have a reference to the following:

 - *AUX*: This part has an opening for a ribbon/JST cable to an Extension.
 - *503759*: This means the part is meant for batteries that are 5x37x59mm (based on that batteries sizing).
 - *804040*: This means the part is meant for batteries that are 8x40x40mm (based on that batteries sizing).
+- *SS22F32*: This indicates the part was designed for the switches mentioned in the docs.
 - *Slime*: This part has the SlimeVR logo on it, mostly for the lid.
 - *Blank*: This part has no print or logo on it, mostly for the lid.

 ### So which parts do i need?
-Of course this is totally dependent on the battery you chose, however you will have to print at least 4 components per tracker, which are:
+Of course this is totally dependent on the battery and switch you chose, however you will have to print at least 4 components per tracker, which are:

 - Case
 - Tray
 - Lid
-- Switch
+- Switch (*if you opted for the SS12D00G3*)

 So for example, you bought a 503739 (or smaller) battery, you would need the following: